 To request an Emergency License, the responsible individual will electronically submit a Wyoming Emergency License Application or a NWCG Limited Request for Recognition Form.
-These forms can be accessed at https://health.wyo.gov/publichealth/ems/ems-forms/ scott.logan@wyo.gov.
-See the OEMS Licensing Announcement at http://health.wyo.gov/wp-content/uploads/2018/08/Emergency-Licensing-Announcement.pdf
+These forms can be accessed at https://health.wyo.gov/publichealth/ems/ems-forms/

 Once granted, an Emergency License is incident specific and expires when the emergency no longer exists, the licensee's services are no longer required, or ninety (90) days from the date of issuance.
 If an emergency exists for greater than ninety (90) days, a new request for licensure must be completed.